UCB-stat-159-s22/site/_sources/lectures/environments/conda-envs.md

 mkdir $HOME/envs
 ```

 so that from now on, all new environments you create will live in `~/envs`.
-To tell conda that this is the case, create a file named `.condarc` in your home directory (or edit it if it's there already)
+To tell conda that this is where you want to use your environments, create a file named `.condarc` in your home directory (or edit it if it's there already)

 ```
 envs_dirs:
   - ~/envs
   - ~/shared/envs
 ```

+The second path, `~/shared/envs` is there in case we (the instructors) create new environments for you in addition to the system default one.

 ```{tip}
 You should add, if you don't have it already, `.condarc` to your `.dotfiles` repo!